rontarrant/gtkDcoding/docs/_posts/2019-04-09-0025-creating-and-using-a-linkButton.md

+---
+title: Creating and Using a LinkButton
+layout: post
+description: How to use a LinkButton, with and without a visible URL.
+author: Ron Tarrant
+keywords:
+- GtkD
+- GTK+ 3
+- dlang
+- D language
+- Widget
+- LinkButton

+---

 ## 0025 - Creating and Using a LinkButton

 Today’s buttons are simple, a button to click to follow a link and another one with a pretty face and a link.
 So, what’s the difference?